Back Arrow Back to Articles

 Does size matter?

-Knowing the best type of property to invest in for you is the first step, but regardless of whether you’ve decided on a house or an apartment, you’ll need to consider how many bedrooms you want to go for.
+Knowing the best type of property to invest in for you is the first step, but regardless of whether you’ve decided on a house or an apartment, you’ll need to think about how many bedrooms you want.

-For example, properties with numerous bedrooms tend to attract families, whereas one- and two-bedroom apartments are increasingly popular amongst young professionals and couples.
+For example, properties with three bedrooms or more tend to attract families, whereas one and two-bedroom apartments are increasingly popular amongst young professionals and couples.

-The English Private Landlord Survey has revealed that couples aged 25-49 are the biggest demographic of renters in the market and stay in rented homes for at least three years.
+Data from Gov.UK shows that couples aged 25-35 are the biggest demographic of renters, making roughly 33% of the market and stay in rented homes for at least three years.

-In Joseph Mews research, we’ve found that overall studio apartments tend to deliver the best rental yields but make up only 4% of our sample size.
+In Joseph Mews research using PropertyData, we’ve found that overall studio apartments tend to deliver the best rental yields but make up only 4% of our sample size.

-On the other hand, one-bedroom apartments make up 31% of the stock distribution and deliver the second best average yield at 5.41%.
+On the other hand, one-bedroom apartments make up 31% of the stock distribution and deliver the second-best average yield at 6%.

 This is closely followed by two-bedroom apartments that deliver yields of 5.26% and make up 42% of the wider market.